-In the course of October, new data have become available for all monthly indicators.
-As a result, the distribution of the indicators across and within the quadrants has changed.
+In the course of July, new data have become available for all ten monthly indicators.
+As a result of the new information, the distribution of the indicators across and within the quadrants has changed.

-At the end of October, the heart of the scatter in the Tracer is located in the recovery stage.
-Six of the fifteen indicators are in the green quadrant, four in the yellow, four in the red and one in the orange quadrant.
+According to the Business Cycle Tracer, almost all indicators in the Tracer are performing better than their long-term trend.
+Twelve of the fifteen indicators are in the green quadrant and three in the yellow quadrant.
 The growth rate of indicators in the red quadrant is below their long-term trend and slowing down.
 The growth rate of indicators in the yellow quadrant is also below their long-term trend, but increasing.
 The growth rate of the indicators in the green quadrant is above their long-term trend and increasing.
 The growth rate of indicators located in the orange quadrant is also above their long-term trend, but slowing down.

 The Business Cycle Dashboard shows the cyle of the seperate indicators.